textpattern/textpattern.github.io/tags/if_category.md

 Tag will accept the following attributes (**case-sensitive**):

+`category="category"` <span class="footnote warning">v4.7.0+</span>
+: Category name.
+Note the category name is specified in lower case regardless of how you typed its title in the [Categories panel](https://docs.textpattern.io/administration/categories-panel).
+Also note that if you had called your category 'My Category Name' it becomes 'my-category-name' when used in tags.
+: **Default:** the current listing category, if any.

 `name="category"`
 : Comma-separated list of category names.
-Note the category name is specified in lower case regardless of how you typed its title in the [Categories panel](https://docs.textpattern.io/administration/categories-panel).
-Also note that if you had called your category 'My Category Name' it becomes 'my-category-name' when used in tags.
 : **Default:** unset, which determines whether ''any'' category listing is being viewed.

+`parent="category or integer"` <span class="footnote warning">v4.7.0+</span>
+: Comma-separated list of category names or an integer.
+In the first case, the tag will check if `category` or some of its ancestors belong to the `parent` list.
+In the second case, the tag will check if `category`'s ancestor of this generation belongs to the `name` list.
+: **Default:** unset.

 `type="context"` <span class="footnote warning">v4.3.0+</span>
 : Textpattern context to check against.
 You can choose from the following contexts (set to empty to include all contexts): \\